uripont/arrhythmia-origin-predictor/report/main.typ

 #figure(
   image("figures/shap_values_no_lite.png", width: 60%),
   caption: [Comprehensive SHAP value analysis showing feature contributions in the full model version, providing detailed insights into the model's decision-making process.]
 ) <fig-shap-full>

+#figure(
+  image("figures/system_of_models_part_1.png", width: 60%),
+  caption: [System architecture for Part 1, illustrating the two-stage machine learning approach for predicting the site of origin (SOO) of outflow tract ventricular arrhythmias (OTVAs).
+The first stage dimensionally reduces ECG features using PCA, while the second stage classifies between LVOT and RVOT origins.
+The model uses demographic data and ECG features, with SHAP values providing interpretability.]
+) <fig-shap-full>

+#figure(
+  image("figures/system_of_models_part_2.png", width: 60%),
+  caption: [System architecture for Part 2, showing the two-stage machine learning approach for further classifying the site of origin (SOO) of outflow tract ventricular arrhythmias (OTVAs) into right coronary cusp (RCC) and commissure.
+The model builds on the first stage's output, using demographic data and ECG features, with SHAP values enhancing interpretability.]
+) <fig-shap-full>